Alignment and matching tests for high-dimensional tensor signals via tensor contraction: Entrywise law when d=3

 then we have

 By the notations in (\ref{Eq of vector notation d=3}), we rewrite (\ref{Eq of mcA}) as follows:

 so we obtain that

 where the summations of \(t_1\) and \(t_2\) are over \(\{1,2,3\}\).
-For notational simplicity and clarity, we will henceforth denote \(\boldsymbol{Q}(z)\) as \(\boldsymbol{Q}\) and refer to its entries without the explicit dependency on \(z\), unless otherwise specified.
+For brevity, we write \(\boldsymbol{Q}\) for \(\boldsymbol{Q}(z)\) henceforth and refer to its entries without the explicit dependency on \(z\), unless otherwise specified.
 By the cumulant expansion \eqref{Eq of cumulant expansion} and \eqref{Eq of partial Q 1}, we have